shuklasp10/concepts/React.md

     * `next(action)` should be called to run reducer

 2. Add middleware in store
+    * There are some default middlewares in store.
+    * middleware must be callback which should return an array with all middlewares
+    * To include default middlewares use `(defaultMiddleware)=>defaultMiddleware.concat(logger)`
     ```
     const store = configureStore({
         reducer: {